bitquery/graphql-docs/docs/Examples/bitcoin/Bitcoin-Coinpath-API.md

 # Coinpath API

-Our Bitcoin Coinpath API provides comprehensive information about money flow of addresses on the **Bitcoin** blockchain.
+The Bitcoin Coinpath API traces the flow of funds between addresses on the Bitcoin blockchain.
+Use it for AML investigations, source-of-funds verification, and mapping transaction paths between wallets.
+See [Coinpath Explained](/docs/building-queries/Coinpath-Explained/Overview) for a detailed guide.

 ## Explore Bitcoin Coinpath Flow from a Seed Address